berendbro/CookiesRulezzzExpert/.github/ISSUE_TEMPLATE/minor-in-browser-bug.md

 ---
-name: Minor in-game bug
+name: Minor in-browser bug
-about: No crashes, just wrong behavior
+about: bugs about in browser services that do not influence the server
-title: minor in-game
+title: Minor service bug
 labels: ''
 assignees: berendbro